ABI-Software/ABIBook/PMR/PMR-cellmlrepositorytutorial.rst

 Making an exposure using "roll-over"
 ====================================

-As explained earlier, an :term:exposure aims to bring a particular revision to the attention of users who are browsing and searching the repository.
+As explained earlier, an :term:`exposure` aims to bring a particular revision to the attention of users who are browsing and searching the repository.

 There are two ways of making an exposure.
 "Rolling over" an exposure is the method used when a workspace already has an existing exposure, and the updates to the workspace have not fundamentally changed the structure of the workspace.
 This means that all the information used in making the previous exposure is still valid for making a new exposure of a more recent revision of the workspace.
 Strictly speaking, an exposure can be rolled over to an older revision as well, but this is not the usual usage.